 Discover the Islands on a Panoramic Ship-Based Adventure with Lindblad Expeditions

-Lindblad’s 10-day Galapagos journeys utilize three small ships uniquely equipped to provide an active immersion in the archipelago's wonders.
+Lindblad’s 10-day Galapagos journeys utilize two small ships uniquely equipped to provide an active immersion in the archipelago's wonders.
 While exact itineraries are subject to determination by the Galapagos National Park Service, each departure brings guests into intimate contact with the islands and their wildlife as you discover the Galapagos the way Charles Darwin did—aboard an expedition ship.

 Day 1: Guayaquil, Ecuador